cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/CommandLineInterfaceApi.md

 Get CLI Results

 Get a list of results from command lines executed using the [CDO Command Line Interface (CLI)](https://docs.defenseorchestrator.com/c-using-the-cdo-command-line-interface.html).
-These commands can be executed using either the CDO UI or the API.
+These commands can be executed using either the SCC UI or the API.

 ### Example